-They aim to innovate the specialty coffee process, so this means that to do that, they need coffees of different profiles.
+Cordillera de Fuego has worked greatly on increasing the production capacity but maitaining quality.
+They aim to innovate the specialty coffee process, and to do so they need coffees with different profiles.

-Cordillera de Fuego has also a fully equipped laboratory for quality control and research&development of new coffees and processes.
+Cordillera de Fuego has also a fully equipped laboratory for quality control, research and development of new coffees and processes.

 Cordillera de Fuego is a highly innovative business, which could not leave environmental sustainability out of its agenda.
 About 100% of the energy consumption of the plant is indeed produced by solar panels and many other sustainable agricultural practices are implemented, such as reducing GHG emissions and keeping control of water use.

 What’s more?
 50-year-old trees are kept to provide shade for the coffee plants and lowering the average temperature at the plantation.
 In this way, they can limit the use of fertilizers, allowing a healthier soil life to exist.
 Moreover, all coffee pulp is treated and re-used to fertilize the soil.

 The modern oven used to dry cherries gets 90% of its fuel from cascara, and its modernity lies primarily in the heat systems which reduces the GHG emission.

 “All we are doing is not, for now, it is for the future, for the environment, for our sons, for the continuity of the mill.
 This is very important for the community here” – Don Luis Alberto

 The Chacon’s have succeeded in adding post-harvest processing as a keystone for quality during the last decade in Las Lajas Micro Mill.